idaholab/moose/docs/content/documentation/systems/Kernels/phase_field/CHInterfaceAniso.md

 the tensorial (anisotropic) mobility associated with the order parameter, and $\psi_m$ is the test function.

-!parameters /Kernels/CHInterfaceAniso
+!syntax parameters /Kernels/CHInterfaceAniso

-!inputfiles /Kernels/CHInterfaceAniso
+!syntax inputs /Kernels/CHInterfaceAniso

-!childobjects /Kernels/CHInterfaceAniso
+!syntax children /Kernels/CHInterfaceAniso